Medical out-of-pocket limit

 - Your medical deductible.

 - Prescription drug costs.
-See how the prescription drug out-of-pocket limit works.
+See how the prescription drug out-of-pocket limit works, which is counted separately by Washington State Rx Services.

-- Your coinsurance paid to non-network and out-of-network providers.
-Note that non-network and out-of-network coinsurance does count toward your medical deductible.
+- Your coinsurance paid to out-of-network providers.
+Note that out-of-network coinsurance does count toward your medical deductible.

 - Services not covered by the plan (see examples).